akashasmaul/Dorkari_Web_Tech_Project/README.md

 # Dorkari Platform Ltd.

 ## This is a service provider website.
 We used HTML and CSS for the frontend and PHP, JS, and SQL for the backend.
-It's a dream project, and wanna improve it in the future.
+It's a dream project, and want to improve it in the future for industry level.

 ### Preview